-Various types of charter boats use the waterways in the affected counties. primarily for fishing and nature tours.
-The number of charter boats using the Pine Island-Estero Bay area is currently unknown.
+Various types of charter boats use the waterways in the affected counties, primarily for fishing and nature tours.
+The number of charter boats using the Pine Island-Estero Bay areas is currently unknown.
 For nature tours, the extension of slow speed zones is unlikely to cause a significant impact, because these boats are likely traveling at slow speeds.
 The extra time required for commercial charter boats to reach fishing grounds could reduce onsite fishing time and could result in fewer trips.
 The fishing activity is likely occurring at a slow speed and will not be affected.
 Added travel time may affect the length of a trip, which could result in fewer trips overall, creating an economic impact.
-According to one professional guide with a State speed zone exemption permit, the exemption is important to him financially.
-The exemption allows him to take clients to areas where they spend more time fishing instead of traveling to fish, an important requirement for paying customers.
-Without the exemption, he doesn't take clients on a half-day charter to fish an area with an idle or slow speed zone at the risk of losing the charter.
-As his primary source of income, the loss of a charter has a significant affect on his ability to make a living.
-Instead, he will travel to areas where there are no speed zones in order for his clients to fish.